cloudflare/cloudflare-docs/content/pages/migrations/migrating-from-workers/index.md

 {{<Aside type="note">}}

-A project is limited to 1,000 static redirects and 100 dynamic redirects, for a combined total of 1,100 redirects.
+A project is limited to 2,000 static redirects and 100 dynamic redirects, for a combined total of 2,100 redirects.
 Each redirect declaration has a 1,000-character limit.
 Malformed definitions are ignored.
 If there are multiple redirects for the same source path, the topmost redirect is applied.

 Make sure that static redirects are before dynamic redirects in your `_redirects` file.

 {{</Aside>}}

-In addition to an `_redirects` file, Cloudflare Pages currently offers [Bulk Redirects(beta)](/pages/how-to/use-bulk-redirects/), which handles redirects that surpasses the 1,100 redirect rules limit set by Pages.
+In addition to an `_redirects` file, Cloudflare Pages currently offers [Bulk Redirects (beta)](/pages/how-to/use-bulk-redirects/), which handles redirects that surpasses the 1,100 redirect rules limit set by Pages.

-Your header files can also be moved into a `_headers` folder in your publish directory.
+Your custom headers can also be moved into a `_headers` file in your publish directory.
 It is important to note that custom headers defined in the `_headers` file are not currently applied to responses from Functions, even if the Function route matches the URL pattern.
 To learn more about handling headers, refer to [Headers](/pages/platform/headers/).